The Chatham Conservation Foundation (CCF)

 You can download our report on the coins, written for the public: link to report on coins,

-or Alan's report published in a journal specializing in early American coinage: link to journal article.
+or Alan's report published in a journal specializing in early American coinage: link to journal article and off-print.